-Encoding me4ans transforming abstract opinions and i9deas into symbols such as words, pictures, signs and marks.
-A symbol might represent o0r indicate opinions, statement, and actions.
-In contrast, decoding is the process to transforming the symbol into idea or thought.
-Encoding is the process of transformatio0nof the subject i9nto symbols.
+Encoding in communication means transforming abstract opinions and ideas into symbols such as words, pictures, signs, and marks.
+A symbol might represent or indicate opinions, statements, and actions.
+In contrast, decoding is the process of transforming the symbol into an idea or thought.
+Encoding is the process of transformation of the subject into symbols.
 The encoding process is related to the sender and receiver.